Guardians vs. Angels Player Props Betting Odds

 Kwan Stats

-- Steven Kwan has 39 hits with six doubles, a triple, a home run, 21 walks and 12 RBI.
-He's also stolen seven bases.
+- Steven Kwan has 42 hits with seven doubles, a triple, a home run, 22 walks and 12 RBI.
+He's also stolen eight bases.

 Kwan Recent Games